 Room rent expense is not refundable after completion of registration (see Housing Contract).
 Board is refunded on a prorated weekly basis.
 All room and board adjustments are made in the Housing Department.
-No meal plan will be allowed after the second week of classes.
+Meal plan changes are not allowed after Drop & Add Day which is usually the second week of school.